-Modern films frighten and fascinate with the prospect of a collision of the Earth with celestial objects, find out reliable information about astronomical mysteries on National Meteor Day on June 30.
-Do you learn there is a huge fundamental difference between meteorites?
+Modern films frighten and fascinate us with the prospect of the Earth being hit by celestial objects.
+Discover reliable information about astronomical mysteries on National Meteor Day on June 30.
+Do you know there is a huge fundamental difference between meteorites?

 The International Union of Astronomers gave a specific definition of a meteor in 1961, calling it an object moving in outer space and possessing a solid, tangible structure.
-Scientists began to study these subjects in detail, when a technical opportunity appeared.
-However, the basic knowledge of astronomy formed in ancient civilizations and was based on observation.
+Scientists studied these subjects in detail when technology progressed sufficiently.
+However, the basic knowledge of astronomy was formed in ancient civilizations and is based on observation.

 - In the first half of the XIX century, a storm was observed in the United States, created by the simultaneous movement of thousands of meteors.

-There are cases when meteors falling to Earth cause the destruction of houses, injuries, and deaths of people.
+There are cases when meteors falling to Earth cause the destruction of houses, injuries, and death.

-Get to know the romantic sides of the holiday and, after dark, go to the roof to watch the stars.
+Get to know the romantic sides of the holiday and, after dark, get on your roof to watch the stars.
 Invite a pleasant companion.
 This evening will be unforgettable.
 It is best to go out of town, where the sky is cleaner and clearer.
-Lay a blanket on the car, open a bottle of wine and enjoy the unsurpassed beauty of the night.
+Lay a blanket on your car, open a bottle of wine and enjoy the unsurpassed beauty of the night.
 Make a wish if you see a shooting star.
-Create a video, if you manage to witness the fall of a meteor, it will leave a noticeable bright trace!
+Create a video.
+If you manage to witness the fall of a meteor, it will leave a noticeable bright trace!

 National Meteor Day is observed on June 30 each year.